 You’re in the heart of six million acres of wilderness here, a vast playground for lovers of the outdoors.
 Hike, raft, and kayak in the park or take to the skies on a helicopter tour, soaring over forests and mountain valleys, their floors braided by rushing rivers.

-Get your adrenaline fix on a rafting expedition on the foaming rapids of the Nenana River.
+Get your adrenaline fix on the foaming rapids of the Nenana River, one of the best places to go river rafting in Alaska.
 Or simply take in the sounds of nature and the clear air of this wildly beautiful place.